 This is not possible to answer as it varies from person to person.
 Some people may feel an effect in as little as 3 days, others may need a few weeks, and there will also be people who never see any effect at all, because as with ALL herbal products and even all man made prescription drugs, and even pro hormones, there is no guarantee they will have any noticeable effect upon an individual.
 What works for one may not work for another.
-This is a fact you should be aware of as no returns are accepted should this be the case.I have ED and have heard that Tongkat Ali can cure this, is it true?
+This is a fact you should be aware of as no returns are accepted should this be the case once a bottle has been opened.

 CLICK HERE TO ORDER